 A full financial assessment of your ability to contribute towards your care costs will be carried out by your local authority.
 Things that will be taken into account include ownership of property, pensions, benefits and savings.

 Your contribution towards care costs depends on how much money you have.
-As at 7 April 2014, if you have more than £26,000 you are in the ‘upper limit’ and would ‘self fund’ your place.
+As at 2017, if you have more than £26,250 you are in the ‘upper limit’ and would ‘self fund’ your place.
 There would be no help from the local authority.
-If you have between £26,000 and £16,000 you would pay a contribution.
-If you have less than £16,000 the local authority would fully fund your placement.
+If you have between £26,250 and £16,250 you would pay a contribution.
+If you have less than £16,250 the local authority would fully fund your placement.
+There are no indications on personal expense allowance changes as yet.

 Once you move into care you continue to receive your benefits, however, you will have to contribute all of your weekly income, including private pensions, towards accommodation costs.
 You will be left with a personal allowance (currently at £24.55) per week and the Disability Living Allowance mobility component, if you are in receipt of this.